Skip to main content

 HTTP API

 • Filter records by labels.
 You can filter records by labels.
-This is useful when you need to read only a portion of the data.
-For example, you can filter records by a label representing anomaly detection results.
+This is useful if you only need to read part of the data.
+For example, you can filter records by a label that represents anomaly detection results.
 This allows you to read only records with anomalies and ignore the rest of the data.

 • Batch records.
-You can write a batch of records in a single request.
-This is useful when you need to read or write a large number of small records and reduce the number of requests to the storage engine.
+You can read, write, update or delete a batch of records in a single request.
+This is particularly useful if you need to read or write a large number of small records and reduce the number of requests to the storage engine.

 ReductStore supports append-only replication.
 The storage engine doesn't support replication of deletions.
 It means that if you delete a bucket or an entry in the source bucket, the storage engine doesn't delete it in the destination bucket.
 We recommend to use replication for data reduction.
 For example, you can label records in the source bucket and replicate only records with a specific label to the destination bucket where you can store them for a long time.